niknak1379/ObsidianNotes/content/Leetcode/Questions/Trees.md

 **Solution**:
 basically the first one in preorder is root, then find the root in inorder and everything before that is on the left. recurse with the currect lists.

+#### Binary Tree Maximum Path - hard
+**Summary**:
+get the maximum sum of nodes in a path in a binary tree.

+**Solution**:
+you recursively dfs the tree.
+2 cases can happen, either the path only goes through the node that ur on(as the root)(ie the split case) or it goes through the root. you can recurse but keep a separate variable outside of the rec incase of a split case being higher.